MyTooliT/Dashboard/C-RIO Dashboard en.md

 Reduction step 1: Reduction from 100 % to 95 %
 Reduction step 2: Reduction from 95 % to 90 %
 …and so on.

-### Spindle override min

-{0-100%} Setpoint for minimum spindle speed

-This parameter is used in the “Stability reduction” mode.
-This value  defines the minimal spindle speed override, which is sent to the machine by the ICOtronic system.
-The reduction cannot fall below this value.

 ### Spindle reduction factor